 - The standards of behaviour that shall be observed by each student attending the school;

 - The measures that shall be taken when a student fails or refuses to observe those standards;

 - The procedures to be followed before a student may be suspended or expelled from the school concerned;

 - The grounds for removing a suspension imposed in relation to a student; and

 - The procedures to be followed in relation to a child’s absence from school.

-Presentation Primary School staff deemed it necessary to audit and review our existing Code of Behaviour to ensure compliance with the following legislation and guidelines:
+Presentation Primary School has deemed it necessary to review and update our Code of Behaviour to ensure compliance with the following legislation and guidelines:

 - To allow the school to function in an orderly and harmonious environment.

 - To promote positive behaviour and self-discipline recognising the differences between pupils and the need to accommodate these differences.

 - To enhance the learning environment where pupils can make progress in all aspects of their development.